- Site Analysis

 - Security of supply

-Remote area power systems can be used to meet the electricity needs of an individual property or group of properties, by generating electricity close to where it will be used and using sustainable energy sources such as wind, sun and water.
-A renewable energy generation system involves a significant up-front capital outlay, which will then be offset by the benefits of self-sufficiency in electricity generation.
+Renewable energy power systems can be used to meet the electricity needs of an individual property or group of properties, by generating electricity close to where it will be used and using sustainable energy sources such as wind, sun and water.
+A renewable energy generation system involves a significant up-front capital outlay, which will then be offset by the benefits of on-site electricity generation..

 Key design decisions